FuelLabs/sway-applications/auctions/english-auction/SPECIFICATION.md

 #### `withdraw()`

 1. Allows a user to withdraw their owed assests for an auction if:
-    1. The auction is closed(passed the deadline, cancelled or reserve has been met)
+    1. The auction is closed (passed the deadline, cancelled or reserve has been met)
-    2. They are the seller
+    2. They are the seller or
     3. They have placed a bid and won the auction
-    4. They have an outstanding deposit
+    4. They have an outstanding balance

 ### English Auction State Checks